AfroDroids: Founder

 Owo Anietie is one of the most influential Nigerians in the NFT industry.
 In 2009, he started his work as a professional artist, then moved on to motion design, animation, and digital illustration in 2012.

 Through NFTs, Anietie is already creating an African ecosystem for global-minded artists.
 To do this, he launched AfroDroids By Owo on September 1, 2021, which is regarded as Africa's largest PFP.

 Owo Anietie is a Nigerian 3D afrofuturism artist who uses a cultural philosophy of science and history to examine the coming intersection of African Diaspora Culture and technology.
 Anietie is known for not watermarking his art, allowing people to freely use it as long as they don't sell or misuse it.

 He worked as a motion graphic designer, senior motion designer, and creative director at Anakle Limited, Patricia, and Creators Capital, respectively.
 Pop and R&B singer Justin Bieber, record producer and industry mogul Don Jazzy, to mention a few, have also acquired his works.

 Anietie's ambition for the next 50 years is to make and release one piece of art every day.
-He uses his formal talents in advertising, building technology, and multi-disciplinary art to develop his 3D and motion design-led approach.
+He uses his formal talents in advertising, building technology, and multidisciplinary art to develop his 3D and motion design-led approach.
 In a featured interview with GQ South Africa, the Afrodroids program was regarded as one of Africa's most important NFT initiatives, with a value that goes beyond the art works themselves.